loochlabs/temperature_parser/README.md

 # Temperature Processor

-These python scripts are meant for parsing CSV files with a CSV file output.
+These python scripts are meant for parsing CSV files with a TIFF file output.

 ## cmd_convert
 ### Intermediate script for converting csv to tif